AlbertoGalvezGomez/AlbertoGalvezGomez/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📚 Studying in Málaga, Spain
+💻 I am a Full Stack Developer
+📚 Studying in Málaga, Spain
 📝 I have a strong interest in Data Science and Artificial Intelligence 🌟 Main languages: Java